 When the opposite pole of the stator and rotor face each other, the force of attraction occurs between them.
 The attraction force develops the torque in the anti-clockwise direction.
-The torque is the kind of force which moves the object in the rotation.
-Thus, the poles of rotor dragged towards the poles of the stator.
+The torque is the kind of force that moves the object in rotation.
+Thus, the poles of the rotor dragged towards the poles of the stator.

 When the like pole of the stator and rotor face each other, the force of repulsion occurs between them and the torque develops in the clockwise direction.

 Let understand this with the help of the diagram.
 For simplicity, consider the motor has two poles.
 In the below figure, the opposite pole of the stator and rotor face each other.
 So the attraction force develops between them.

 For starting the motor, the rotor is rotated by some external means.
 Thus, the polarity of the rotor also changed along with the stator.
 The pole of the stator and rotor interlock each other and the unidirectional torque induces in the motor.
 The rotor starts rotating at the speed of the rotating magnetic field, or we can say at synchronous speed.